johnlewissims/symbiosis/README.md

 Create your site.

 Clone this repo into the themes folder.
 CD into the theme then...
+Install the <a href="https://github.com/roots/acorn/releases/tag/v2.0.3">Acorn plugin<a> for Sage.
 Run `npm install`, `npm run dev` & `composer install`.

-Now install the Advanced Custom Fields plugin.
+Install the Advanced Custom Fields plugin.

 Lastly, import symbiosis.WordPress.2022-03-31.xml (in the repo) using WP Admin.